CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Monitor-System-Events.md

 {{</tabs>}}

 ## Monitor System and TCA Events Networkwide by Severity

-You can view system and TCA events by their severity on a networkwide basis with the NetQ UI and the NetQ CLI.

 {{<notice tip>}}
 System event severities include info, error, warning, or debug.
 TCA event severities include info or error.